hargoniX/master/thesis/thesis.typ

 goal map (add Z) xs != xs.
 ```
 As we can see in the definition of `map`, the higher-order argument `f` always remains fixed in
 recursive calls.
-For this reason, Nunchaku will decide to create a copy of `map`, specialized on the
+For this reason, Nunchaku decides to create a copy of `map`, specialized on the
 `add Z` function.
 This transformation turns the problem into an entirely first order one:
 ```nun
 rec map_spec : list -> list :=